HYENA-007-CYBER/software_mars/README.md

 ###  **Medium Dose**

 ####  Question 1: Marker Navigation
-- I just added 55 units to z co_ordinate
+- I just added 55 units to z co_ordinate to get new frame of reference
 - And wrote a function to calculate distance from origin
+- Got input co_ordinates from user

  **Script:**